If you're like most homebuyers, you have two primary considerations in mind when you start looking for a home.

 We have analyzed successful buyer processes and some common denominators emerged.

-Although your Buyer’s Agents negotiating skills are important, there are three additional key factors that must come into play long before you ever submit an offer.
+Your Buyer’s Agents negotiating skills are so important.
+Different skills are requried when negotiating a single offer vs negotiating multiple offers, BUT - there are three additional key factors that must come into play long before you ever submit an offer.

 Make sure you know what you want.
 As simple as this sounds, many homebuyers don't have a firm idea of what they want before they go out searching for a home.